 The prohibition on the use of QLICI proceeds to repay or refinance any debt or equity provider, or an Affiliate of any debt or equity provider, whose capital was used, directly or indirectly, to fund a QEI does not apply to allocation awards made prior to the CY2015-2016 round.
-Question 43 and 44 of this document supplement Question 45.
+Question 44 and 45 of this document supplement Question 46.

-46. How will the CDFI Fund evaluate adherence to 3.3(i) of the Allocation Agreement as it pertains to NMTC activities that are "generally consistent" with the Application?
+47. How will the CDFI Fund evaluate adherence to 3.3(i) of the Allocation Agreement as it pertains to NMTC activities that are "generally consistent" with the Application?

 In order to satisfy Section 3.3(i) of the Allocation Agreement, an Allocatee must ensure that no more than 15% of any one Allocation is used to finance projects that are inconsistent with the business strategy, including but not limited to the proposed product offerings, business type, fees and markets served (i.e., service area) and notable relationships, set forth in the Allocation Application related to that Allocation.
-A special exception for the COVID-19 pandemic applies to CY2017, 2018, 2019 and 2020 NMTC Allocations - see Question 81 for details.